vmware-tanzu-learning/cf4devs/site/content/application-basics/security-groups.md

 ASGs can only be created or updated by admins.
 However, as ASGs dictate the outbound connectivity allowed, it is important to understand them as a developer.

-> Whenever application security groups are added, updated, or removed, you must restart your app for the changes to take effect.
+> Whenever application security groups are added, updated, or removed, you may have to restart your app for the changes to take effect.
+"Dynamic ASGs" allow security groups to be applied without the need to restart apps, but they are not available in all Cloud Foundry installations.

 ## Staging and Running ASGs